Digital-Waters/WaterMonitorDevice/README.md

 sudo nano /etc/systemd/system/myscript.service
 ```

-2. write the following configuration details to the service file:
+2. write the following configuration details to the service file.
+This requires the path of the mainloop.py file, this can be obtained by typing `readlink -f mainloop.py` in the working directory:

 ```
 [Unit]